-The President & CEO is accountable to the Board for achieving Alliance goals and carrying out Alliance policies and decisions.
-The President & CEO will develop strategies for the accomplishment of these tasks and will present these strategies to the Governance & Stakeholder Relations Committee on an annual basis for Board approval.
-The President & CEO will also develop personal goals annually in collaboration with the Board Chair.
+The President & CEO is accountable to the Board for achieving the goals of the organization and carrying out the corporation's policies and decisions.
+As part of the President & CEO performance evaluation process, the President & CEO will develop annual goals and objectives in collaboration with the Board Chair.

 The President & CEO is responsible for meeting the requirements of the executive employment contract and job description.
 The contract agreement of April 1, 2003 will be the template for the requirements.
-Any changes to the template are to be presented in writing to the Governance & Stakeholder Relations Committee for recommendation for approval by the Board of Directors.
+Any changes to the template are to be presented in writing to the Governance, Community Relations & System Transformation Committee for recommendation for approval by the Board of Directors.